 James has been working as an Architectural Designer in Singapore since 2009.
 His search for a more community-based inclusive form of design research led him to participate in the OpenIDEO forum, enjoying success with ideas for project supporting health in the workplace, and the gamification of tool sharing, recycling and energy saving.
 Through learning more about CollCons and participating in spreading awareness, James hopes to help people learn to work for better, more fulfilling, connected lives, and in so doing move beyond the polarized politics of the day.

 Darren has a background in social research and consulting having led a number of online engagement projects in the public and private sectors.
 Since 2012 Darren has been the Australian Editor of Shareable, the online magazine that tells the story of sharing.
 Darren worked as senior researcher with the Smart Services CRC where he investigated Internet futures, peer production and user-led innovation.
-A sharing economy evangelist, Darren is passionate about coworking, p2p systems, open government, the commons and sustainable cities.
-Read more about Darren here.
+A sharing economy evangelist, Darren is passionate about p2p systems, open government, the commons and sustainable cities.
+He is Managing Director of Social Surplus where he works with public sector clients on the development of workshops, research and community activation initiatives to grow sharing economy services in local communities.

 Seokwon (a.k.a ejang) is a Founder at CO-UP, an open working space where individuals and small companies can communicate freely and co-work.
 Seokwon is playing a role as major catalyst for the sharing economy in Korea, acting as a contact point for all startups in the space.
 After three years running the coworking space, he joined The Banks Foundation for Young Entrepreneurs – a non-profit organization to help build the entrepreneurial ecosystem and support young entrepreneurs.